 A Turing-complete virtual machine that enables execution of code exactly as intended; it is the runtime environment for every smart contract.
-Every Ethereum node runs on the EVM to maintain consensus across the blockchain.

 Ethereum Virtual Machine (EVM) is a computation engine which acts like a decentralized computer that has millions of executable projects.